El-Vaibhav/BTP_5/README.md

 # Used Wavelet Transform

 We are moving from Time Domain Data to frequency domain as we believe  that mapping our data into a frequency can help detect small attacks  (possible threats) that might be ignored when using time domain data

+The Transforms_accuracy document will explain in detail why we are choosing wavelet transforms only ...

 ![image](https://github.com/user-attachments/assets/0214bfa7-c8df-4f1a-a42b-6b659f5b0fbc)